paradigma-cl/unbreakableID/README.md

 In summary, DNS infrastructure is integral to digital identity management, security, and credibility.
 Properly managing DNS can help ensure that digital identities are protected and trusted by users and organizations alike.

 #### A.1.2.1 Domain Name System (DNS)
 The Domain Name System (DNS) is a hierarchical and distributed name service that provides a naming system for computers, services, and other resources on the Internet or other Internet Protocol (IP) networks.
 It associates various information with domain names (identification strings) assigned to each of the associated entities.
-Most prominently, it translates readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
+Most prominently, the DNS translates readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
 [11]

 Names are globally unique and human-readable, but not strongly owned.
 The system operator has the final say as to what each name resolves to.
 This requires that client must trust the system, including their administrators as the only ones that can make these changes.